 So, if you are buying a new computer, here is what we recommend:

-- Get an 8Gb or 16Gb computer with an SSD hard drive and the most expensive GPU you can afford.
+- Get a computer with at least 8GB of RAM, a solid-state drive (SSD), and the most expensive GPU you can afford.
 If you can’t remember those details, you can just buy a “gaming computer” or a “multi-media computer”, because computers advertised as such will generally have the right specifications.

 - Avoid buying a computer whose graphics capabilities are described as “Intel integrated graphics” or “Intel HD graphics” or really anything that says “Intel” or “integrated”, because what those words mean is that the computer does not actually have a dedicated GPU; instead, its graphics are generated by a chip set associated with the CPU, which means the computer will not be fast for the type of dynamic graphics that Finale 3D generates.

-- Expect to pay about USD $1100 to USD $1300 for our recommended configuration.
-However, you can get an acceptable computer with a decent GPU for as low as USD $800 if you are willing to compromise on other specifications.
+- Expect to pay about USD $1100 to USD $1300 for a brand new computer with our recommended configuration.
+However, you can get an acceptable new computer with a decent GPU for as low as USD $800 if you are willing to compromise on other specifications.
+You can save even more by purchasing a used, refurbished, or manufacturer re-certified computer; these are readily available from a wide variety of online retailers.

 Table 1 – Minimum specifications and recommended specifications